 After menopause, many cysts shrink or disappear.
 You should immediately have your doctor check any lumps that form after menopause.

 Fibroadenomas are the most common benign breast tumors in women under 25 and occasionally in adolescents.
 These tumors are usually round, several centimeters across, and mobile.
-They can sometimes go away on their own.
+They tend to regress after menopqause.
 Your doctor may recommend removal if the lump persists, gets larger, or if you are anxious about it.
 Tests will be done to check for cancer when it is removed.

 Nipple adenomas are tumors of the nipple area.
 They vary in appearance, sometimes come back after being removed, and are sometimes associated with cancer.
 An intraductal papilloma is an uncommon small growth in the lining of the milk ducts near the nipple.
 Usually seen in women over 40, papillomas produce a discharge, which may be bloody.